ninjatux/maiordomus/README.md

 module.exports = geoffrey;
 ```

-The task is pretty self explanatory, check [this repo](https://github.com/NinjaTux/maiordomus-examples) for more real world examples.
+The task is pretty self explanatory, check [this repo](https://github.com/NinjaTux/maiordomus-examples) for more real use cases.
-Actions needs to use the maiordomus API to let the main application manage the steps and actions flow in the right order.
+Actions need to use the _Maiordomus API_ to let the main application manage the steps and the actions flow in the right order; **done** must be called always at the end of each action.

 ####Templating
 Maiorodmus uses the [lodash template syntax](http://lodash.com/docs#template) to enrich logs and commands passed to its API.
 It uses properties coming from the ```configuration.variables``` object extended with
 environment specific ```variables``` object.

 ##API
-Currently Maiordomus provide different API if it's used inside an action or inside the body of a task.
+Currently Maiordomus provides different API if it's used inside an action or inside the body of a task.
-Inside a task it just provide the **step** method that allow you to define a list of steps, all the other methods are available inside the actions
+Inside a task it just provides the **step** method that allow you to define a list of steps, all the other methods are available inside actions.

-* **step (stepName, actions)**, defines a step of a task.
-Every step needs to have a name and a list of one or more actions defined
+* **step (stepName, actions)**, defines a step of the task.
+Every step needs to have a name and a list of one or more actions defined.
 * **log (message)**, output ```message``` on the current console.
 * **connect (_logMessage_)**, opens an SSH connection to all the hosts configured for the current environment.
 If *logMessage* is passed it will be printed before starting the connection attempt.
 * **disconnect (_logMessage_)**, close all the current SSH connections opened with the current environment hosts.
 If *logMessage* is passed it will be printed before starting the disconnect attempt.